-One of the first steps in malware analysis is to search the suspect binary file for strings that indicate the program's purpose, what malware family it might belong to, and indeed whether it is malicious or not~\cite{Sikorski}.
+One of the first steps in malware analysis is to perform \textit{static analysis} which searches the suspect binary file for static information such as strings that indicate the program's purpose, if a binary is maliciously packed, and whether the file is malicious.\cite{Sikorski}.
 It is also desirable to compare the suspect binary with other binaries, malicious or not, to see if the suspect binary is similar to any of them.
 An $n$-gram is a sequence of $n$ contiguous bytes, for some small integer $n$.
 Files that happen to have many of the same $n$-grams, in roughly the same proportions, can be regarded as similar~\cite{Damashek1995}.
 Historically, the value of $n$ might be in the range 2-6.
 But unlike ordinary text, executable binaries use most if not all of the characters in the range {\tt 0x00} to {\tt 0xFF}.
 For $n$ of 4, for example, that results in $256^4$ or roughly 4 billion possible $n$-grams to be tabulated.
 More recently, as described below, larger values of $n$ are also of practical value, but in tabulating $n$-grams for any $n$ larger than say 3 or 4, a hash table would be used to keep track of which $n$-grams have been seen, and how often.
 Hash tables are usually sized so that collisions don't matter too much in practice.
 As a file is ingested, though, a lot of $n$-grams are seen multiple times, and the same hash value is computed multiple times.
 We will show how to improve $n$-gram tabulation by calculating an $n$-gram's hash once, storing the result, and using quantum search to find the desired hash value, without recomputing it, should that $n$-gram be seen again.
-This paper is organized as follows: in Section~\ref{sec:related} we provide a review of related work.
+This paper is organized as follows: in Section 2 we provide a review of related work.
 We present the concept of quantum search as applied to $n$-grams in Section~\ref{sec:quantumSearch}.
 Our numerical and simulation results are presented in Sections~\ref{sec:quantResults} and \ref{sec:simResults}.
 In Section~\ref{sec:conclusion} we summarize our results and make suggestions for future work.